theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

     * restore the DBs on remote servers
     * run foreman-installer with right parameters pointing to the databases.
 It re-configures the databases and start all the services with new DB locations

+In either scenario, both of the databases don't have to be remote.
+You can opt to use only a remote mongo database or only a remote postgresql database.
+Both postgresql and mongo databases can be on the same host, but this isn't recommended due to the amount of resources mongo can use.

 ## Prepare remote Postgres
 GOAL: To use remote Postgres database with Katello we have to:
 * be able to access the databases from katello box
 * the database user we use to connect to the database needs to own the database, i.e. it can create, alter and delete the tables, indexes and constraints.
 Note it is not required to be able to create the database itself.

 ### Install Postgres
-Warning: This is just minimal testing setup which is not suitable for production.
+Warning: This is just minimal testing setup which is not suitable for production, please adjust the settings to your environment as needed.

 Assume our postgres server has hostname `postgres.example.com`.

+First, we install postgresql.

 ```
 yum install -y postgresql-server postgresql-contrib